AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 **Considerations**

-* An alternate way to pass entity attributes is to update the product catalog to use [Recommendations product feeds](https://experienceleague.adobe.com/docs/target/using/recommendations/entities/feeds.html){target=_blank} in the Target UI.
+* An alternate way to pass entity attributes is to update the product catalog in the [!DNL Target] UI to use [Recommendations product feeds](https://experienceleague.adobe.com/docs/target/using/recommendations/entities/feeds.html){target=_blank}.
 * Passing entity attributes is applicable only on pages where product-catalog data is available in the data layer.
 * Passing the `entity.event.detailsOnly=true` parameter in any call takes priority.